Skip to main content

 The general aim of the course is to give basic knowledge in financial calculation methods as well as extensive knowledge of central theories, models and analytical tools in the subject of corporate financing and financial control.
 In the course, the ability to use this knowledge in practical work leading to investment decisions, based on an elaborated financial analysis, is emphasised.
 The course also gives necessary basic knowledge for possible additional studies in the financial area.

-Through the course, the student is introduced to several important tools they may use in future work e g: Suggest a project or a new product; Priority and planing initiatives; Acquisition or sale of operations; Decision between different investment alternatives; as well as financial follow up and control during implementation of project.
+Through the course, the student is introduced to several important tools they may use in future work e g: Propose a project or a new product; Priority and planning initiatives; Acquisition or sale of operations; Decision between different investment alternatives; as well as financial follow-up and control during implementation of project.

 Intended learning outcomes